groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/document-saving/groupdocs-redaction-java-rasterize-word-docs/_index.md

 ---
-title: "Rasterize & Redact Word Documents Using GroupDocs Redaction Java | Document Security Guide"
+title: "How to Convert DOCX to Image & Redact Word Documents Using GroupDocs Redaction Java"
-description: "Learn how to protect sensitive information in Word documents by rasterizing and redacting with GroupDocs Redaction for Java.
-Secure your document handling effortlessly."
+description: "Learn how to convert docx to image and redact Word files with GroupDocs Redaction for Java.
+Step‑by‑step guide covering rasterization, image area redaction, and Maven setup."
-date: "2025-05-16"
+date: "2025-12-21"
 weight: 1
 url: "/java/document-saving/groupdocs-redaction-java-rasterize-word-docs/"
 keywords: